 Restrictions on Use of Funds

-Captain Planet Foundation funds may not be used for:
+Captain Planet Foundation funds MAY NOT be used for:

 - Capital or building campaigns, purchase of real estate, or endowments

-- General operating expenses, salaries, or stipends
+- General operating expenses or staffing salaries

 - Beautification or landscaping projects